rusiaaman/personal_website/content/post/figma-to-code.md

 ---

 AI can be used to boost web developers' productivity.
 That’s why I joined Kombai to build such a software.
-[Here’s the Product Hunt launch of our research preview if you want to know more](https://kombai.com/launch).
+Visit our website https://kombai.com for further info.